 - Articles about companies in periodical databases.

-- Wall Street Journal: we have 10 years of issues & indexes
+- Wall Street Journal: we have 1 year of issues.

 See also Finding Historical Stock Prices